-‘I Give You Thanks My God’ by Bernard Dadié is a thirty-six line poem, translated from the original French, written by Irvorian author, Bernard Dadié.
-The poem is quite varied in its line lengths and syllable numbers, but maintains a sense of unity through the repetition of key words and phrases.
+‘I Give You Thanks My God’ by Bernard Dadié is a thirty-six line poem, translated from the original French, written by Ivorian author, Bernard Dadié.
+The poem is quite varied in its line lengths and syllable numbers but maintains a sense of unity through the repetition of keywords and phrases.
 The title line, “I give you thanks my God for having created me black,” is repeated a number of times throughout the poem.
 It is used to remind the reader that although life can be unbearable, the speaker is still glad to be who he is.

 Summary of I Give You Thanks My God

 The poem begins with the speaker stating that he is glad to have been made in the form that he is in.
 Although he is the “total of all sorrows,” as Christ was, he is happy to bear the weight of the world.
 He feels power in the blackness that does not exist within the white man who only has the “colour improvised for an occasion.”